michaelarg/clAIre/README.md

 >Update: I had a simpler version of this hooked up that turned on an LED when an object was less than 10 cms away from it.

 - Add functionality so that it can turn.

+>There is a dc motor in the car that already gives it turning functionality.
+All that needs to be done here is to hook this up to the LN298 motor shield and code it correctly.
+It is actually really beautiful to see this work.
+There is a cog connected to the dc motor which is in a horizontal position, spinning clockwise and anti clockwise that is connected to a horizontal cog which is then further connected to the steering road.

 - Attach camera to the car and figure out the plumbing needed to be able to use the footage.
 > Need to investigate this.
 This would make it more a project in computer vision than one in AI/Deep Learning.